-It is often said that “goodness comes in small packages”, and this is very good.
-Given its practicality, flexibility and appetite for work the Courier is worthy of the Transit name
+The Ford Transit Courier completes the Transit line-up, which now covers the small, compact, standard panel and large panel van sectors; and, while there are die-hards who don't appreciate the 'dilution' of the Transit name, this varied line-up makes sense in the modern world.
+It is often said that "goodness comes in small packages", and this Courier is very good.
+Given its practicality, flexibility and appetite for work, the Courier is worthy of the Transit name.

 Cargo & practicality

 At 1.9 cubic metres, the load box is not huge, so if you want more space, then look at the Connect.
 The Courier is a small van for those with modest carrying needs and is ideally suited to the urban environment.
 Load length is a modest 1.6 metres, but this can be extended to 3.0 metres if using the fold-flat passenger seat to accommodate lengths of pipe, timber or stepladders, and there is enough space to fit a euro pallet between the wheel arches.

 With a roof height of 1,244mm, there is enough space to slide in an upright washing machine, even if it is mounted on a pallet.
 For added flexibility, Ford offers a folding mesh bulkhead which is hinged vertically in the middle.
 The 'opened' section can then be folded around the driver's seat allowing longer and bulkier items up to 3.0-metres long to be carried inside the vehicle.
 The load lashing rings have thoughtfully been placed at the extreme corners of the loadspace, with two more on the side wall, which means that they can be more easily accessed even with a full load on board.